An Interdisciplinary Approach

-The Neuroscience Certificate is a new, interdisciplinary, undergraduate program offered through the School of Psychology, Counseling and Family Therapy at Wheaton College.
+The Neuroscience Certificate is an interdisciplinary, undergraduate program offered through Biological and Health Sciences at Wheaton College.

 Neuroscience is one of the fastest-growing interdisciplinary fields of study in the 21st century and its influence has been widespread.
 It has extended an impact on disciplines beyond the natural sciences to include: philosophy, law, business, the arts, the social sciences, and the humanities.
 As the field has grown there has been an increase in the number of undergraduate and graduate interdisciplinary neuroscience programs across the nation and demand for them has increased.